Rotation numbers of perturbations of smooth dynamics: Definitions and statement of results

-Moreover, we say that a linear cocycle satisfies {\em $C^r$-robustly} some property if it holds for any sufficiently $C^r$-close linear cocycle.
-Consider the three following statements: \begin{itemize} \item[(a)] The cocycle $\cA$ has dominated splittings of all indices $0< i<n$,\footnote{If the non-wandering set of $T$ is the whole base $X$, the existence of dominated splittings of all indices is equivalent to projective hyperbolicity in the following sense: the chain-recurrent set of $\PP\cA$ is included in the union of projective bundles $\cup \PP E_i$, where the $E_i$-s are the bundles of the finest dominated splitting.
+\end{definition} We say that a linear cocycle satisfies {\em $C^r$-robustly} some property if that property holds for any sufficiently $C^r$-close linear cocycle.
+Consider the three following statements: \begin{itemize} \item[(a)] The cocycle $\cA$ has dominated splittings of all indices $0< i<n$,\footnote{If the non-wandering set of $T$ is the whole base $X$, then the existence of dominated splittings of all indices is equivalent to projective hyperbolicity in the following sense: the chain-recurrent set of $\PP\cA$ is included in the union of projective bundles $\cup \PP E_i$, where the $E_i$-s are the bundles of the finest dominated splitting.
 Consider then the linear cocycle $T \PP\cA$